Elizabeth Gutteridge

 Amy is studying music at Pembrook College, Cambridge where she is a choral scholar.
 Mainly playing keyboards, she also plays the viola and trombone (or sackbut in the Waits).
 She is a keen member of the Tudor enactors at Kentwell Hall where among the ancient skills she has learned she spends many hours turning things on a pole lathe.

-He plays early reeds, pipe and tabor and sackbut in the Waits, but is a multi-instrumentalist.
+He plays early reeds, pipe and tabor and sackbut in the Waits.

 His instrument making site is www.terrymann.net